mbakh84/Eslah/README.md

-calculate the salary by enterd year and base salary and export an .XLSX file ; (for Social Security Organization IRI)
+calculate the salary by enterd year and base salary and export an .XLSX file ; (made for Social Security Organization IRI)